MikeQin/data-science-experience-using-spark/README.md

 ## Workshops in Python Language

-After adding/loading a notebook module into Jupyter, and before you can run any Python Spark code, you need to initialize Spark Context:
+After adding/loading a notebook module into Jupyter, and before you can run any Python Spark code, you can initialize Spark Context like this (below) if it's not being initialized:

 ```
 # Initializing PySpark